 Everyone can appreciate the importance of financial stability.
 However, far too many people fall into the trap of focusing solely on short-term aspirations.
 In truth, sustainability is the key to long-term health, which is why you should always have one eye focused towards the future.
 If you’re currently ignoring those elements, now is the time to implement a few changes.

-So let’s analyze the key ingredients in the recipe for long-term financial health.
+So let’s analyze the key ingredients in the recipe for long-term healthy financial future.
 If you’re already taking care of them, then well done.
 If not, you know what needs to be done.

 Your financial health isn’t dictated by your money alone.
 It’s inevitable that you will need to take out credit at various stages in your life.
 Therefore, having a healthy credit history will open up far greater opportunities.
 If yours is currently in a bad way, these credit building tips are just for you.